lucapette/web/main/content/writing/the-books-i-read-in-2024/index.md

 {{< book id="163481412" title="Scattered All Over the Earth" name="scattered-all-over-the-earth.jpg" width="200" >}}

 A strange read.
 I mean it in a good way.
 It's well written with a number of characters.
 Each chapter a different character speaks.
-It's all in first person.
+It's all in the first person.
 Intriguing cli-fi story.

 {{</ book >}}